harness-community/harness-community.github.io/website/blog/2022-10-09-git-connector/git-connector.md

 authors: [debabrata]
 tags: [continuous-integration, continuous-delivery, connectors, github]
 ---
-Are you confused with terminologies like Access Token, Access Control, Personal Access token while creating connectors?
+Are you confused with terminologies like Access Token, Access Control, Personal Access Token while creating connectors?
 In this article we will discuss a few such terminologies on Harness platform, what they mean and what values should be entered against them.

-So, in harness when you are using CI/CD to build or deploy we need access to your source code repository and the enterprise cloud for deployments and hence encrypted secrets are asked as input.
+So, in Harness when you are using CI/CD to build or deploy we need access to your source code repository and the enterprise cloud for deployments and hence encrypted secrets are asked as input.
 In this blog I have focused on the common errors faced by beginners while trying to setup github connectors.

 To begin with: